Haplochela trigonota

 Haplochela trigonota is a moth in the family Gelechiidae.
-It was described by Walsingham in 1911.
+It was described by Thomas de Grey in 1911.
 It is found in Mexico, Panama, Guyana and Brazil.

 The wingspan is 16–21 mm.
 The fore-wings are shining, fawn-ochreous, mottled with darker and paler shades of umber-brown, with some fuscous scaling at the base.
 There is a conspicuous flap of scales at the start of the cell and a large triangular patch on the middle of the costa, consisting of two shades of umber-brown, with some dark fuscous, preceded and followed by small costal spots of the same colour.
 Below it, towards the dorsum near to the base, are a few raised scales of umber-brown.
 The outer third of the wing, except towards the costa, is much shaded with umber-brown, mottled, especially along the termen, with dark fuscous.
 The hind-wings are grayish brown.